jkrems/loader/README.md

   and provides a `Promise` for its completion.
 * During `LoadModuleJob` execution, the `resolve`, `fetch` and `init` hooks of the `Loader` will be called.

+### `reflect:` URL Scheme

+An interface that allows to manipulate the dynamic exports of a module.
+It is used to expose non-ESM modules inside of ESM modules.

+#### Examples

+* `reflect:node:fs`: The module that is used to set up the exports of node's built-in `fs` module.

 ## Random Ideas